AyonzOnTop/Living-Expectations-of-Being-a-Data-scientist/README.md

 2. How satisfied are datascientist with their jobs compared to other kind  developers?
 3. How much do Data scientist from Africa earn annually?

-The full set of files related to this project are owned by Udacity, so they are not publicly available here.
-However, you can see pieces of the analysis here.
-This README also serves as a template for students to follow in creating their own project README files.

 ## File Descriptions
 All analysis is contained in the Jupyter notebook DS Survey Analysis.ipynb.